 Earlier today, I wrote about the "Leon Family & Friends" cookbook.
 One of the recipes I made from the book was St. Clement’s Salmon, a simple, citrusy salmon that steamed in juices as it cooked in a parchment paper bag.

-I had one leftover 6-ounce salmon fillet, so I went looking for ways to make sure it didn’t languish in my refrigerator for a few days until it’s no good to eat any more.
-None of these ideas are incredibly surprising, but they’re all good ways to curb food waste and make sure you’re not throwing the money you spent on good, sustainable salmon down the garbage disposal.
+I had one leftover 6-ounce salmon fillet, so I went looking for ways to make sure it didn't languish in my refrigerator too long.
+None of these ideas are incredibly surprising, but they're all good ways to curb food waste and make sure you're not throwing the money you spent on good, sustainable salmon down the garbage disposal.